 L440 Senior Seminar in English and American Literature (3 cr.)
 P: one 200 level literature course, four 300 or 400 level literature courses, and senior standing or junior standing with instructor's permission.
 Detailed study of one or more major British and American writers or of one significant theme or form.
 Subject varies each semester.
+May be taken as the capstone course.
 May be repeated once for credit.